-The MAGTF commander directs MAGTF operations in support of the joint force commander's campaign.
-The MAGTF commander directs the planning of AAW operations to shape the battlespace and achieve battlespace dominance.
-He tasks his staff to plan AAW operations to support MAGTF operations.
-He tasks subordinate commanders to conduct AAW planning in support of deep, close, and rear operations.
+The MAGTF commander directs MAGTF operations in support of the joint force commander's campaign, directs the planning of AAW operations to shape the battlespace and achieve battlespace dominance, tasks his/her staff to plan AAW operations to support MAGTF operations, and tasks subordinate commanders to conduct AAW planning in support of deep, close, and rear operations.
 Both the MAGTF staff and subordinate commanders and their staffs conduct AAW planning based on the MAGTF commander's mission, commander's intent, main effort, air defense priorities, and other guidance.
 MAGTF AAW operational planning isolates, shapes, and prepares the battlespace for future operations and provides for the force protection and air superiority required to conduct deep, close, and rear operations.
 Responsibilities include-